core-unit-bioinformatics/template-snakemake/docs/template/developing.md

 1. run `./init.py --dev-only` (requires Python3)
     - this will skip creating the workflow working directory and subfolders
 2. activate the created Conda environment: `conda activate ./dev_env`
-3. write your code, and add tests to `workflow/snaketests.smk`
+3. implement your Snakemake rules
+    - if you are developing the template itself, add tests to `workflow/rules/commons/99-testing`
 4. run tests:
     - note that some tests may be expected to fail and may produce error messages
     - if Snakemake reports a successful pipeline run, then all tests have succeeded